 If you’re wondering why a tech company would pay a food writer to eat 500 tacos, you’re not alone.
 “It’s hosted on their site,” he says.
-“It’s a way for them to say, ‘We do server hosting, this is one of the things we do,’ and it’s a way of showing community engagement.
+“It’s a way for them to say, ‘We do server hosting,’ and it’s a way of showing community engagement.
 It still makes no business sense to me, but I almost feel like I have a patron.”

-“Invisibility is the greatest power a food critic can have,” he tells me.
+“Invisibility is the greatest power a food critic can have,” says.
 But the irony is palpable: For years he tried in vain to remain anonymous, and now his new clientele have no idea who he is.

-“I want to see a place whose target customers are already there,” he explains.
-“If I roll up to a working class taqueria wagon, and I see white work trucks, guys in painter clothes and mechanics—I’m feeling like I made a pretty good choice.
+“I want to see a place whose target customers are already there,” he says.
+“If I roll up to a working class taqueria wagon, and I see white work trucks, guys in painter clothes and mechanics, I’m feeling like I made a pretty good choice.
 Because they don’t have a lot of time, they’re probably value-conscious and they’re accustomed to food being authentic.”

-And even though hasty—behind short-haired—is the last word I would use to describe Mike Sutter, these first impressions provide a lot of valuable insight about the tacos he’s about to order.
+And even though hasty — behind short-haired — is the last word I would use to describe Sutter, these first impressions provide a lot of valuable insight about the tacos he’s about to order.
 These Gladwellian moments and gut instincts don’t completely shape his judgments, but they do go a long way in informing them.